waii-ai/waii-sdk-js/README.md

 - `params` (required): An object containing the describe query request parameters.

   - `search_context` (optional): An array of `SearchContext` objects that specify the database, schema, and table names related to the query.
+This is optional, when provided the query processing engine will only consider objects in the search context.
+If ommitted, all objects in the database will be considered.
   - `current_schema` (optional): The current schema name for the query.
+An optional hint to the system that the query is using a particular schema.
   - `query` (optional): The query string to be described.

 - `signal` (optional): An AbortSignal object for aborting the request.